 - Brassey's encyclopaedia of military history and biography

-These form a substantial part of the collection and as well as providing articles on the subject, can be useful for suggesting further sources for consultation.
+These form a substantial part of the collection and can be useful for suggesting further sources for consultation, as well as providing articles on the subject.
 While military history may be dealt with in a number of the journals subscribed to by the IHR, the following will be the most relevant to those studying the field.
 The current issue of each journal is available on open access.
 BBIH and JSTOR are examples of the online databases that can be used to locate journal articles.